craig8196/hashmap/README.md

 https://github.com/martinus/robin-hood-hashing/

 ## Design Choices
-* Fibonacci Hashing for speed.
+* Fibonacci Hashing for speed and to mitigate power of 2 sizing.
 * Power of 2 sized tables for ease of growth and modulo.
 * Internally will be a table until a fixed point, then a table of tables.
 * Open addressing with chaining.